Establishing the business case for AI governance in 2025

 It’s no surprise that the tenets of AI governance are a complement to enterprise governance - the objectives of reducing costs and driving revenue are shared.
 While AI governance needs specialist knowledge, the stakeholders span the business.

 If your role is related to data science or AI model building, risk, or governance, or if you’re an executive in a business that uses AI, you are likely among these stakeholders.
-Sooner rather than later, the outcomes of the AI safety debate will directly affect your organization and your corporate responsibilities.
-According to a recent AWS survey, few enterprises have established a dedicated AI governance function.
-But with regulation taking shape and the business impact growing, how this function will be structured, tasked, and resourced are near-term questions.
+Sooner rather than later, the outcomes of AI safety will directly affect your organization and your corporate responsibilities.
+AI technologies are becoming more sophisticated, regulation is evolving, and the business impact becoming costly if not managed properly.
+You must shift the narrative of AI governance from a compliance discussion to one about AI acceleration.

 Learn more about AI readiness